 Powerhouse Museum – technology exhibits and hands-on displays.

-Paddy’s Markets and Chinatown – a bustling area with restaurants, supermarkets, specialty shops and fruit and vegetable market.
+Paddy’s Markets and Chinatown – a bustling area with restaurants, supermarkets, specialty shops, and a fruit and vegetable market.

 Sydney Fish Markets – for the best in Sydney’s seafood and one of the best gourmet experiences.